First-Time Home Buyers Guide: Choosing Your Mortgage Rate

 For example, if your quoted mortgage rate is 4.00%, you can opt to pay one discount point in order to get a rate of 3.75%.

-The cost of one discount point is equal to one percent of your borrowed amount such that one point paid on a loan at the 2016 mortgage loan limit of $424,100 would carry a cost of $4,241.
+The cost of one discount point is equal to one percent of your borrowed amount such that one point paid on a loan at the 2018 mortgage loan limit of $679,650 would be one percent of that number.

 Discount points can also work in reverse.